 & Starting Dates

-The program offers students the chance to improve their footballing skills, under the direction of Arsenal’s team of highly-skilled coaches.
+The Arsenal soccer Schools program offers students the chance to improve their footballing skills under the direction of Arsenal’s team of highly-skilled coaches.
 The course is open to children of all abilities between the ages of 10 and 17.

 The main objective of the course is to show the participants how the play the ‘Arsenal Way’ and teach them the overall philosophy of the club.
-This means understanding the sporting culture, focusing on the innate abilities of each pupil, along with teamwork and a positive mental attitude.
+This means understanding the sporting culture, focusing on the innate abilities of each pupil and promoting teamwork and a positive mental attitude.

 Football Training is guided by coaches of Arsenal soccer camp in his installations of .